 While I was working as a counselor, my writing appeared in small literary magazines and professional publications.
 Since retirement, I've had the time to write four novels and two screenplays.

 The first book used my teaching life as inspiration, and served as a way to leave a profession I loved.
 The second story focused on my then-prodigal son, the hockey player.
 I believe he is relieved that it has not yet been published even though he served as my consultant on the icy details.
-My third novel, Her Last Words, is an intimate, almost true, story of four women a lot like my own long time friends.
-The Runaway examines the lives of an old woman and the underworld of the homeless in living the forest nearby.
-The next book, Never Too Late, tells of Edith, who wakes up one morning as a widow.
+My third novel, The Solarium, is an intimate, almost true, story of four women a lot like my own long time friends.
+Graffiti Grandma examines the lives of an old woman and the underworld of the homeless in living the forest nearby.
+The next book, Edith, tells of Edith, who wakes up one morning as a widow.

 If it appears that my protagonists are growing old, well, so am I.